The Manly Zone rated me as one of the top gynecomastia surgeons in the US

 What can I expect while recovering from Gynecomastia (Male Breast Reduction)?

-A compression vest will be worn for a few weeks after the surgery to reduce swelling.
+A compression vest will be worn for 4 weeks after the surgery to reduce swelling.
 Mild pain, swelling, and bruising are normal after a male breast reduction.

 You should be able to return to work within a week.
 Mild physical activity is okay but strenuous exercise should be avoided for 2-4 weeks until the incisions are healed.